WHAT ARE EYE FLOATERS

 - Inflammation of the eyes

 Floaters in the eyes are a frequent and regular aspect of the aging process.
 The fluid in your eyes (vitreous) diminishes as you become older.
 This is natural and does not indicate that your eyes are unhealthy.

-It’s crucial to get frequent eye exams, especially if you’re having trouble with floaters.
-They usually aren’t a cause for concern, but it’s a good idea to have your eyes tested to ensure there aren’t any other significant abnormalities.
+Getting frequent eye exams is crucial, especially if you’re having trouble with floaters.
+They usually aren’t a cause for concern, but it’s a good idea to have your eyes tested to ensure no other significant abnormalities.